bonkmaykrQ/firestar/README.md

 TODO: modlist window screenshot

 # System Requirements
-- You will need a computer running Microsoft Windows, or POSIX-compliant desktop operating system such as Linux, BSD, or MINIX (Firestar does not run on the PSVita). ***Wayland support has not been tested.***
+- You will need a computer running Microsoft Windows, or any POSIX-compliant desktop operating system such as Linux, BSD, or MINIX (Firestar does not run directly on the PSVita). ***Wayland support has not been tested.***
 - You will also need the Java Runtime Environment installed, at least version 17 or newer.
+Non-Windows systems will require WINE to be installed for some functionality.
 - Please run Firestar on an EXT or NTFS partition as some of the larger file operations it performs may cause glitches in certain filesystems used on memory cards.
 Do NOT install Firestar directly to your PSVita's storage.

 # Mod File Structure